dominicrodger/dominicrodger.com.old/src/code/ubuntu-netbook.md

-It's really quite a lot better as a portable laptop than the rather heavy Dell I was using - mostly because it's light, it's narrower (which is good for the fairly small seats on the train), and its battery lasts for approximately a millenium.
+It's really quite a lot better as a portable laptop than the rather heavy Dell I was using - mostly because it's light, it's narrower (which is good for the fairly small seats on the train), and its battery lasts for approximately a millennium.

 Having got used to (and grown rather fond of) Ubuntu on my desktop, I thought it was worth a go trying it on my Aspire One.
 It's taken me